TonyKelly1/tonykelly-tech/src/pages/posts/wynter-review.md

 layout: "../../layouts/BlogPostLayout.astro"
 ---

-This will be a work-in-progress article for the next few weeks.
-At the time of writing I am in the process of running a test on Wynter and will provide updates here on how things go.

 ## What is Wynter?
 [Wynter](https://wynter.com/) is a B2B message testing platform, founded by Peep Laja.
 The platform allows users to upload landing pages and email copy and get it in front of their ideal customer personas (ICPs).
 ICPs then provide feedback on the relevance, clarity, and overall effectiveness of your messaging, or choose which version of a landing page they prefer if you have uploaded several.
 Wynter also allows users to run surveys and user testing with their ICP.